Joint Online Parameter Estimation and Optimal Sensor Placement for the Partially Observed Stochastic Advection-Diffusion Equation: Numerical Results

 \subsubsection{Simulation III}

-In our third numerical experiment, we investigate the performance of our algorithm under the assumption that the true model parameters $\hat{\theta} = \hat{\theta}(t)$ are no longer static, and contain change-points at certain points in time.
-The true model parameters are shown in Figure \ref{fig2}.
+In our third numerical experiment, we investigate the performance of our algorithm under the assumption that the true model parameters $\theta^{*} = \theta^{*}(t)$ are no longer static, and contain change-points at certain points in time.
+The values of these parameters are shown in Figure \ref{fig2}.
 Meanwhile, the initial parameter estimates are now given by

-We also now assume that we have $n_y = 20$ sensors in $\Pi = [0,1]^2$, each with zero bias and equal variance.
-The first 16 sensors are evenly distributed over the spatial domain, with their locations fixed.
-Meanwhile, the locations of the final 4 sensors are to be optimised.
-As in the first numerical simulation, we suppose that our objective is to obtain the optimal sensor placement with respect to the state estimate at a discrete set of spatial locations.
-In this case, the target sensor locations and the initial sensor locations (of the 4 sensors to be optimised) are given, respectively, by
+We also now suppose that the optimal sensor locations $\boldsymbol{o}^{*} = \boldsymbol{o}^{*}(t)$ vary in time.
+In particular, in this simulation we consider a scenario in which our objective is to obtain the sensor placement which minimises the uncertainty in the state estimate over the entire spatial domain, but now weighted slightly towards a set of four time-varying spatial locations.
+Once again, this is achieved by a suitable choice of spatial weighting operator in the sensor placement objective function, whose explicit definition we provide in Appendix \ref{app:weighting}.
+We assume that we have $n_y = 25$ sensors in $\Pi = [0,1]^2$, each with zero bias and equal variance.
+The first 16 sensors are distributed evenly towards the boundary of the spatial domain, with their locations fixed.
+Meanwhile, the locations of the final 9 sensors are to be optimised.
+We show the locations of the fixed sensors (red), the initial sensor locations of the nine sensors to be optimised (green) and the weighted spatial locations at four different time points (purple) in Figure \ref{fig2g}.